 About the Hemp Local Supply Chain Coalition

-The Hemp LSC Coalition is comprised of local farmers, entrepreneurs, researchers, investors, advocates, and policy makers dedicated to building a just, sustainable, and locally-based hemp industry in Pennsylvania, one which will bring greater prosperity to our communities and increase local self-reliance in food, fiber, textiles, and building materials.
+The Hemp LSC Coalition is comprised of local farmers, entrepreneurs, researchers, investors, advocates, and policy makers dedicated to building a just, sustainable, and locally-based industrial hemp industry in Pennsylvania, one which will bring greater prosperity to our communities and increases local self-reliance in basic needs.

 In 2018, the US Farm Bill removed hemp from the Controlled Substances Act and deemed hemp an agricultural commodity, no longer mistaken as a controlled substance.
 At this point, the world-leading producer of hemp is China, which produces more than 70% of the world output.
 Because of prohibition, there is little foundation for the hemp industry in the US to build on, including access to seeds, processing equipment and know-how.
 However, it does now provide the opportunity to build a just, sustainable and locally based hemp industry from scratch.